Azure/ResourceModules/docs/wiki/Known issues.md

 ## recovery-services/vault

-The Recovery Services Vaults module does not currently attach the content of the identity property correctly when both user and system-assigned identity fields are selected.
+The Recovery Services Vaults module does not currently attach the content of the identity property correctly when both user- and system-assigned identity fields are selected.

 The pipeline shows a success but the assignment of both identities never happens although both identities (system-assigned or user-assigned) get created successfully.